 - For a user working with desktop apps, enabling and disabling of services may only take effect when the user closes and reopens the app.

 - For a user working with a web service or a mobile app, enabling and disabling of services may only take effect when the user signs out and signs back in.

 Creative Cloud users experience the best results when all services are enabled.
 If services are disabled, many functions within the Creative Cloud do not work.

+While creating or editing a product profile, you can modify the list of services that are available to users of that product profile.
 More specifically, while editing a product file, you work with the list of services displayed in the Enabled Services area and choose the ones to which you want the users of the product profile to have access.

 Certain services are not displayed in the Adobe Admin Console, are core to the product function, and are always on with a plan that includes storage.
 Core services are not configurable.
 The following is a list of the core services:

 For information on the services that can be enabled or disabled from within the Adobe Admin Console, see Optional services.